CAC 40 Down Slightly In Lackluster Trade

-Thales is down by about 2.2%, while Hermes International, Kering and STMicroElectronics are down 1.3 to 1.5%.
+Thales is down 1.4% and Schneider Electric is lower by about 1.1%.
+Safran, Sanofi, Societe Generale, Michelin, Vinci, Hermes International and Saint Gobain are down 0.3 to 0.7%.

-Dassault Systemes is decining 0.6% after delaying its earnings target timeline by one year.
+Kering is climbing more than 2.7% and Pernod Ricard is gaining 2.5%.
+Teleperformance is up 1.5% and Renault is advancing 1.05%.

-Engie, ArcelorMittal, L'Oreal, Bureau Veritas, Renault, Air Liquide and Veolia Environment are lower by 0.5 to 1%.
+LVMH, Dassault Systemes, Carrefour, Unibail Rodamco, Essilor, Edenred and STMicroElectronics are up 0.3 to 1%.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved